logsem/cerise/README.md

 This repository contains the Coq mechanization of a capability machine and principles to reason about the interaction of known and unknown code.

-This branch contains a simplified machine and (much) simpler logical relation than in the main branch of the repository.
+We consider here a machine with "enter" capabilities on top of the usual memory capabilities, and focus on reasoning about the *local-state encapsulation* properties they can enforce.

+Enter capabilities are similar to CHERI "sealed" capabilities; they correspond to a specific usage mode of sealed capabilities in combination with the CCall instruction.

-We consider here a machine without local or uninitialized capabilities, and we reason solely about the the *local-state encapsulation* properties provided by E-capabilities (similar to CHERI "sealed" capabilities).
-This means that the logical relation can be made much simpler: in particular, it does not have an explicit notion of "worlds" and only needs to rely on standard Iris invariants.
+We instantiate the Iris program logic to reason about programs running on the machine, and we use it to define a logical relation characterizing the behavior of unknown code.
+The logical relation is much simpler than what one would need do reason about more complex stack-like properties: in particular, we only need to rely on standard Iris invariants.

 # Building the proofs